umbraco/UmbracoDocs/13/umbraco-commerce/key-concepts/shipping-providers.md

 * **Order** - The Order and it's items to be shipped.
 * **MeasurementSystem** - The measurement system of the Store associated with the given Order.
 * **Packages** - A list of packages that make up this shippment.
 Each package contains a reference of the order lines it contains, it's overall dimensions and weight and both a sender and receiver address details.
+See the [Shipping Package Factories documentation](./shipping-package-factories.md) for more details on how these are created.
 * **Settings** - The shipping provider settings captured via the back office UI.
 * **AdditionalData** - A general dictionary store for any data that may need passing between methods.
 * **HttpContext** - A reference to the current HTTP context.